tpadilla10117/Shopper.com/README.md

     - Adjust your totals as necessary
     - When you are ready, click the 'Checkout Now' button to launch a checkout session
 - 4) When you are redirected to the Stripe Checkout Session:
-    - Fill out the form **NOTE: ONONLY USE MOCK/FAKE INFO.
+    - Fill out the form **NOTE: ONLY USE MOCK/FAKE INFO.
 DO NOT ENTER IN YOUR REAL PII(Personally Identifiable Information)**
     - For payments use: `4242 4242 4242 4242` for card number -> this is to process a payment in Test Mode.
 - 5) After a successful checkout, you will be redirected to a 'Success Page'.
     - Browse your orders via the 'Orders & Returns' tab under the navigation menu in the top-right portion of your screen